Introduction

 Gastrointestinal

-Gastroesophageal reflux disease (GERD) is common in pregnant patients due to multiple factors.
-Increased progesterone in pregnancy leads to reduced resting muscle tone of the lower esophageal sphincter (LES), delayed gastric emptying, and increased small bowel transit time.
-These findings, in addition to compression from a gravid uterus, predispose to GERD.[24]
+Gastroesophageal reflux disease is common in pregnant patients due to multiple factors.
+Increased pregnancy progesterone leads to reduced lower esophageal sphincter resting muscle tone, delayed gastric emptying, and increased small bowel transit time.
+These findings, in addition to compression from a gravid uterus, predispose to gastroesophageal reflux disease.[24]

 Integumentary